basilky/gosdk-example/README.md

 # Hyperledger Go SDK Examples

-The aim of this project is to demonstrate hyperledger fabric features using the HF Client SDK for Golang.
+The aim of this project is to demonstrate Hyperledger fabric features using the HF Client SDK for Golang.
 This repository contains implementation of [Fabcar](https://hyperledger-fabric.readthedocs.io/en/release-1.4/understand_fabcar_network.html) example in Go SDK using the [first-network](https://hyperledger-fabric.readthedocs.io/en/release-1.4/build_network.html).

 ## TODO